cultivating-engagement/re-vision-device/readme.md

 ## About

-This web application is designed to enable the random visualisation of images from a corpus of Instagram.
+This web application is designed to enable the random visualisation and user interaction with Instagram images.
 The application was developed for a project developed by the Technical University of Munich about vertical farming.

 ## Technical Implementation